 I started with my virginity recollection, firstly because I’m aware that many people’s reaction to the sex they’ve had is “Is that all there is?”.
 And also, that many of us have an anxiety or shame around sexuality which may stop us having any encounters at all.

-I particularly want to work with people like that, because in healing them I also feel that I’m healing myself: my younger, frightened self.
+I particularly want to work with people like that, because in helping them I also feel that I’m healing myself: my younger, frightened self.

 And second, because the idea of “losing your virginity” has a particularly masculine perspective.
 I wonder if it might be more helpful to think of the significant, inaugural thing as being not the particular configuration of our body with another, but rather, the quality of what we feel.